 What happens after a review

 You can only have a video reviewed once.
-Once a review is complete, you’ll receive an email with the monetization decision.
+Once a review is complete, you’ll get an email with the monetization decision.
 The reviewer’s decision is final, and the video’s monetization status will no longer change.

 Why human reviews are important

-The system that applies monetization icons is powered by a learning technology and millions of manual reviews (from appeals), which together help train and improve the system to make the right monetization decisions for each video.
-The technology compares human reviewer decisions and classifier decisions, and uses this information to improve the accuracy of the system overall.
+The system that applies monetization icons is powered by a learning technology and millions of manual reviews (from appeals).
+Together, they help train and improve the system to make the right monetization decisions for each video.
+The technology compares human reviewer decisions and classifier decisions, and uses this info to improve the accuracy of the system overall.